Hippasusss/MIDIKeyboard/README.md

 - A Broken Casio CDP130 Keyboard :(

 The casio scan matrix is accesible through the 30 pin FFC cable near the centre of the keybed's mother board.
 It uses pins 11-18 for input.
 It then uses pins 1-10 and 19-30 for output.
-Odd outputs are triggered when the key is first pressed.
-Even outputs are triggered when the key is fully pressed.
+Odd outputs are switched open when the key is first pressed.
+Even outputs are switched open when the key is fully pressed.
 The time between these yields the velocity.

 Hopefully this will save someone else the time spent reverse engineering this!